Tom-Camp/nulayinn/README.md

 the Adafruit Feather RP2040 RFM95, an Adafruit BME680 - Temperature, Humidity, Pressure and Gas Sensor, and an Adafruit AHT20 - Temperature & Humidity Sensor Breakout Board.

+The name NuLay Inn is a nod to the historic [NuWray Hotel](https://www.nuwray.com/) here in Burnsville, North Carolina.

 ## Features

 The system is designed to run with a battery and solar panel, and is capable of sending data to a server via LoRa.